tzkmx/composer-wordpress/README.md

 Base configuration for install and deploy WordPress sites using composer

-Inspired by simmetric/wordpress-composer-installation and bedrock/roots with some magic of composer installer script

 The structure for your WordPress instalation will be:

     /.env              -> edit in this file the most common config constants